Case Interview Practice

 Metrics that matter

-When estimating market size, focus on key metrics that provide insight into the travel industry:
+When estimating market size, focus on key metrics that drive the travel industry:

-• Total number of travelers in the target region.
+• Total number of travelers in the target market.

 • Average spending per traveler.